Church Mobilization Network

 Moving Forward: A Global Pandemic, Racial Injustice, and Church Leadership in a Time of Crisis

-We created a two-part video series bringing together various church leaders in the community to gain insights and resources during these trying times.
 In late May, as stay at home orders were beginning to lift, faith leaders were faced with the question about how, if, and when to transition to in-person worship.
 Then racism reared itself once again for public display with the murders of George Floyd, Breonna Taylor, and Ahmaud Arbery.
 Pastors are navigating worship, pastoral care, service to the community, proclamation, advocacy, and the very survival of their congregation – all in the face of longstanding injustices with new manifestations.
 How do we move forward?

 East Durham Vital Worship Movement